-In August 2011, Hawaii Water filed a GRC for Pukalani wastewater system.
+In August of 2011, Hawaii Water filed a GRC for Pukalani wastewater system.
 On January 15, 2014, Hawaii Water received a Decision and Order for the GRC for the Pukalani wastewater system rate case approving \$0.6 million in additional annual revenues.
 Hawaii Water reached a comprehensive and conceptual settlement with the Consumer Advocate.
 This decision approved an increase of \$0.3 million in 2014, another increase of \$0.2 million in 2015, and another increase of \$0.2 million in 2016.
 Each increase is separated by one year.
-The new rates for 2015 were effective February 1, 2015.
+The new rates for 2016 took effect in February of 2016.